jidindinesh/jidindinesh.github.io/_posts/2019-02-08-Broadcasting-With-Pytorch.md

 ![](/img/example_error.PNG)

-This is the last piece of understanding how *"tensors flow" in Pytorch"*.
+This is the last piece of understanding how *"tensors flow" in Pytorch*.
 We all know that addition is commutative, x added to y is same as y added to x.
 Then why does Pytorch's inplace addition function(add followed by an _) do this ? 👇

 ![](/img/inplace.PNG)